DanielChuDC/exhilarating-auto-provision/README.md

 - AWS Secrets Manager
 - Amazon Event Bridge
 - AWS Identity and Access Management (IAM)
-> securely manage access to your AWS resources by controlling who is authenticated and authorized to use them
+> securely manage access to  AWS resources by controlling who is authenticated and authorized to use them

 - Amazon Systems Manager Automation Runbook (only if you wish to manage the ec2 instances directly)
->  manage your applications and infrastructure running in the AWS Cloud.
-It simplifies application and resource management, shortens the time to detect and resolve operational problems, and helps you manage your AWS resources securely at scale.
+>  manage  applications and infrastructure running in the AWS Cloud.
+It simplifies application and resource management, shortens the time to detect and resolve operational problems, and helps you manage  AWS resources securely at scale.

 - AWS CloudFormation
 >  Set up AWS resources, provision them quickly and consistently, and manage them throughout their lifecycle across AWS accounts and Regions.